 Hay Fever Protocols in Chinese Medicine

 Chinese medicine is very effective at addressing seasonal allergies and hay fever because there is a core understanding of the underlying root cause for this bodily imbalance.
 In Chinese medicine, hay fever has much more to do with the terrain of your body than external forces; in other words, you must have an underlying imbalance or weakness of the Wei Qi to be susceptible to the effects of pollen.
-Because this is considered a constitutional health condition, regular application of Acu-sticks to correlated acupressure points, external topical remedies, and organic herbs are often required for for a number of months to address this condition fully before pollen season.
+Because this is considered a constitutional health condition, best outcomes require using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 - Apply our Earth Element Acupressure Stick acupressure point Stomach 36